Best Michelin Restaurants in Hong Kong

 For those who expect Michelin stars to equal diamond chandeliers and starched tablecloths, Tim’s Kitchen is likely to be somewhat of a disappointment and is still true to its private kitchen origins.
 Private kitchen restaurants first started appearing in Hong Kong around ten years ago, often in the dining rooms of talented chefs who were looking to escape the high rents of a commercial property.
 Since then private kitchens have moved on, moved upscale and started to imitate fully fledged restaurants, but they do remain distinct.
 Tim’s is typical in its relatively cramped space and few of the designer bling you’ll find elsewhere.
 This modest attitude does, however, lend an air of authenticity to the restaurant.
 Cantonese dining is very much a communal experience and the noise and energy of the packed tables only add to its appeal.
 It’s more casual and more fun.

 In the kitchen you'll find a team of chefs renowned for their knowledge of Cantonese cooking.
 It's a knowledge that shines through in the quality of the food.
-Few cuisines have been so badly misrepresented and brutalized as Cantonese, thanks to cook it fast, serve in cheap and flavour it with MSG takeaways around the world.
+Few cuisines have been so badly misrepresented and brutalized as Cantonese, thanks to cook it fast, serve in cheap and flavor it with MSG takeaways around the world.
 Delving into the history of Cantonese cooking, the dishes at Tim's are vastly more ambitious than simple rice and meat combos, instead featuring layers of taste and texture.
 Some dishes require days of preparation, giving deep, satisfying flavors with delicately balanced ingredients.
 Such is Tim’s dedication to masterful cooking that when booking (which is required) you’ll need to discuss the dishes you want so that the chef can buy the ingredients fresh and prepare your food.

 What to eat at Tim's Kitchen